Author(s): Wu N; Joyal-Desmarais K; Linkins LA; Flórez ID; Bacon SL;

 Author(s): Min XZ; Zhang X; Xie ZY; Nikolaev A; Vorkamp K; Ma JM; Reiersen LO; Li L; Cai MH; Ren NQ; Li YF; Zhang ZF; Kallenborn R; Muir D;

 Arctic ecosystems face significant threats from chemicals of global concern.
 Persistent organic pollutants (POPs) and polycyclic aromatic hydrocarbons (PAHs) have been consistently detected in the Arctic through decades of monitoring.
-POPs are known to bioaccumulate in food webs, and both POPs an ...
+POPs are known to bioaccumulate in food webs, and both POPs ...

 Article GUID: 41571477